github-linguist/linguist/CONTRIBUTING.md

 Note: New languages will not appear in GitHub's search results for some time after the pull request has been merged and the new Linguist release deployed to GitHub.com.
 This is because GitHub's search uses [go-enry](https://github.com/go-enry/go-enry) for language detection but tends to lag behind Linguist by a few weeks to months.
-This in turn requires an update to the underlying Search code once go-enry is inline with Linguist.
+This in turn requires an update to the underlying search code once go-enry is inline with Linguist.

 ## Fixing a misclassified language